josephchay/workflow-satisfiability-problem/README.md

 ## Acknowledgments

-Wholeheartedly, I greatly and gratefully attribute this work to Professor Dr. Doreen Sim for her continuous inspiration and supervision.
+Wholeheartedly, I greatly and gratefully attribute this work to Professor Dr. Doreen Sim for her expertise with continuous inspiration and supervision.